Stencyl/stencylpedia/block-reference/flow/advanced.md

 ![exit-block](http://static.stencyl.com/pedia2/block-images/1%20-%20Flow/4%20-%20Advanced/exit-game.png)

-Quits out of a Desktop game.
-Does nothing on Flash/HTML5.
+Quits out of a Desktop game or standalone Flash game.
+Does nothing on Flash/HTML5 running in a browser.
 On iOS/Android, it may send the app to the background (and goes against platform guidelines).

 ```
 exitGame();